Last updated on November 18th, 2022 at 07:31 pm

-This Springtime Rice recipe is simple, easy to make, and is super delicious.
+This Springtime Rice recipe is simple, easy to make, and super delicious.
 This rice recipe has the right combination of flavor and spices.
 The recipe is an excellent and healthy combination of cashews, rice grains, and vegetables.

 A recipe inspired this rice in a cookbook I lost or gave away.
 I can’t figure out where I did with the cookbook.
 Not happy at all!

 I remember the recipe’s name, Springtime Rice, and it was made with almonds and chicken broth.
-Unfortunately, I cannot find the book to give the author the proper credits.
+Unfortunately, I cannot find the book to give the author the proper credit.
 But whoever you are, thank you for the inspiration, as I have been enjoying this recipe for years.
 I don’t often remember many recipes, but this one I do, and it is a keeper.

 The original Springtime Rice recipe